 When you use the projector, click on your treatment color, and a large image of it will appear.
 Make the color cover the whole page and project it onto yourself.
 When you use the LED light bulb, you choose your color manually.

-Symptoms in women include burning with urination and an abnormal vaginal discharge.
-Abdominal or pelvic pain is sometimes present.
-Blood in the urine, urinary urgency (feeling an urgent need to urinate), and increased urinary frequency can occur if the urethra is infected.
+Symptoms in women include a burning sensation during urination and abnormal vaginal discharge.
+Abdominal or pelvic pain may also be present.
+If the urethra is infected, symptoms can include blood in the urine, urinary urgency (the feeling of needing to urinate urgently), and increased frequency of urination.

-Signs and symptoms typically occur in outbreaks separated by a variable length.
-Once the virus resides in the body, an outbreak can happen anytime.
-People who carry the virus and do not have symptoms and signs can still spread the virus to others.
-During an outbreak, signs and symptoms include painful, small skin blisters on the genitals that pop and then ooze or bleed.
-Other associated symptoms and signs can include painful urination, a sensation of pins and needles, skin rash, penile pain, vaginal pain, and itching.
+During an outbreak, signs and symptoms include painful, small skin blisters on the genitals that can pop and then ooze or bleed.
+Other associated signs and symptoms may include painful urination, a sensation of pins and needles, skin rash, penile pain, vaginal pain, and itching.

-Other associated symptoms and signs can include abnormal vaginal discharge that may contain pus, discharge from the penis, fever, itching, and burning of the penis, a frequent urge to urinate, and irregular menstruation in women.
+Other associated symptoms and signs can include abnormal vaginal discharge that may contain pus, discharge from the penis, fever, itching, burning of the penis, a frequent urge to urinate, and irregular menstruation in women.

 Babies born to mothers infected with gonorrhea can develop eye infections.

-Multiple types of chronic illnesses and chronic pain can also lead to a decrease in sex drive, likely through a combination of the disease’s physical effects and the psychological stress associated with a chronic illness.
-For example, painful intercourse (dyspareunia) can lead to loss of libido in women.
-Psychological factors associated with low libido include poor body image, anxiety, low self-esteem, stress, and poor communication.
-In addition, certain medications, such as some antidepressants, can also cause a reduction in sex drive.
+Various chronic illnesses and chronic pain can also contribute to a decrease in sex drive, likely due to a combination of the physical effects of the disease and the psychological stress that comes with chronic illness.
+For instance, painful intercourse (dyspareunia) can result in a loss of libido in women.

 Pelvic inflammatory disease (PID) is a severe infection of the female reproductive organs in the upper genital tract, including the uterus, fallopian tubes, and ovaries.